Hollywood adores recycling its greatest hits, only some films can’t be brought back so easily.

 This underrated tale finds three women falling for the same man.
 The catch?
 They’re witches … and he’s the Devil.
 Literally.
 Who else but Jack Nicholson could pull off that gig?

 Why It Wouldn’t Fly Today: The film’s gender politics would cause a national crisis.
-Three women pursuing one man, fawning all over him and defining their worth by his every need?
+Three women pursuing one man, fawning all over him and defining their worth by his every need for much of the movie?
 And then they agree to share him, bickering among themselves him in the process?
 The story would need a massive makeover just to get greenlit.

 “Fatal Attraction” (1987)